 ILSR extends particular thanks to all the Collective’s paying customers who set out their food scraps every week (you know who you are!); United Workers for hosting the Compost Collective; Henry Scott at Makerspace Chesapeake Arts Center for sharing his building skills and tools; Clodoaldo Santos at Eagles Construction for volunteering a full day to act as lead builder (and bringing his family, grill and tools!); Rodette Jones and her crew at the Filbert Street Garden for hosting the composting systems and so much more; Richard Manson at Pure Raw Juice for raising $1,500 to make the bin build possible; Gina Schaefer of A Few Cool Hardware Stores for donating supplies; Michael Dorsey of Dorsey Consulting LLC for his vision and support; Christophe Paul at The Mission Continues – Baltimore for rolling up his sleeves; Heather DeMocker for filming the event; and the Compost Collective’s two youth workers, Rayjion and Anthony, and their absolutely amazing leader Marvin!

-And, last but not least, thanks to the Abell Foundation, the Robert C. Schumann Foundation, Virginia Cretella Mars Foundation, The 11th Hour Project, and the Patagonia Foundation for funding our Composting for Community program or Baltimore-specific activities.
+Special shout-out to BK ROT in the Bushwick neighborhood of Brooklyn, N.Y. for inspiring us to adapt its model to Baltimore.
+And, last but not least, thanks to the Abell Foundation, the Robert C. Schumann Foundation, Virginia Cretella Mars Foundation, The 11th Hour Project, and Patagonia for funding our Composting for Community program or Baltimore-specific activities.
 This project would not be possible without your support!

 The Compost Collective is seeking partners interested in helping this unique enterprise continue to build bridges and opportunities in Curtis Bay.
 Interested in learning more, or know someone who might be interested in becoming a customer?
 Visit www.BaltimoreCompostCollective.org for more information.